What Is an Author Brand and Why Does It Matter?

 Positioning Your Book

 It’s important to think about your brand independently from individual books.
-A series or standalone book could have its own branding—kind of a subset of your author brand.
+A series or standalone book could have its own branding—a subset of your author’s brand.
 But it has to start with you and the author persona you want to project to the world.

 Your branding will define how you style your author website, emails, and social media profiles/posts.
-When it comes to your books (and other products), the branding can be a lot more subtle.
+However, when it comes to your books (and other products), the branding can be much more subtle.

 Of course, you’ll use the author bio on the back cover or interior.
 But otherwise, you might not really do much branding.
 The color and typography can differ based on the book; you might even have a unique logo if you’re writing in a series.
-Your books should reflect your brand, but they don’t need to be tied exclusively to it.
+Your books should reflect your brand, but they shouldn’t be tied exclusively to them.

-Your book will need its own kind of branding, often referred to as market position.
-How you position your book must be informed by your brand, but can (and often should) be independent of your brand.
+Your book will need its own branding, often referred to as market position.
+While how you position your book must be informed by your brand, it can (and often should) be independent of it.

 You, Your Author Brand, and the World

 Your author brand (which is essentially your personal brand, if that helps) is key to long-term success.
-Which can be difficult to understand when you’re doing the work; pinning down a bio and brand story, building a color palette, and creating a recognizable logo.
+This can be difficult to understand when you’re pinning down a bio and brand story, building a color palette, and creating a recognizable logo.
 All that work takes time that you might rather spend actually writing.